fluid-project/trivet/README.md

    -   default_locale: "en-CA"
    ```

-3. Deleting all directories but the default locale in the `/src/collections/<collection>/` directory.
+3. Deleting all directories but the default locale in every directory within `/src/collections/`.
 For example, to
    disable localization for pages, delete the `/src/collections/pages/fr-CA/` directory.
 4. Modify the [`src/admin/config.yml`](src/admin/config.yml) collection block's `i18n` and `folder` properties for all
    collections: